Armed Forces Radiobiology Research Institute: History

-As of the 2010s and 2020s, AFRRI is DOD's only medical research and development initiative dedicated to nuclear and radiological defense.
+As of 2026, AFRRI is DOD's only medical research and development initiative dedicated to nuclear and radiological defense.
 It serves the military by performing medical research and development, education, and advisory and consultative functions to increase understanding of the effects and risks of ionizing radiation.

 Mission

 AFRRI is charged with executing DoD's Medical Radiological Defense Research Program.
 Its civilian and active duty military personnel conduct exploratory and developmental research to identify and develop medical countermeasures against ionizing radiation.
 Core areas of study include prevention, assessment, and treatment of radiological injuries.
 The program seeks to develop prophylactic (disease preventing) and therapeutic drugs, such as Ex-Rad, that prevent and treat radiation injuries and to develop rapid high-precision analytical methods that assess radiation exposure doses from clinical samples and thus aid in the triage and medical management of radiological casualties.
 New drug candidates and biological dose assessment technologies are developed up to and through preclinical testing and evaluation.

+Its most recent Strategic Plan (2023–2027) describes how AFRRI aligns with the National Defense Strategy.

 Primary research areas of the Institute include biodosimetry, combined injury (radiation with other medical insults), internal contamination and metal toxicity, medical countermeasure development, animal welfare, assessment of radiation injury, and radiation facilities.